ros2/ros2_documentation/source/Tutorials/Launch-Files/Using-ROS2-Launch-For-Large-Projects.rst

    ros2 run turtlesim turtle_teleop_key

-As a result you will see similar picture:
+As a result, you will see a similar picture:

 .. image:: images/turtlesim_worlds.png